-Herein, find important thought nuggets for those planning a bikepacking trip to Oaxaca – appropriate bikes, following routes, camping beta, on-the-road hydration tactics, city water awareness, and more.
+Herein, find important thought nuggets for those planning a bikepacking trip to Oaxaca – advice on following routes, camping beta, on-the-road hydration tactics, city water awareness, safety, appropriate bikes to bring on a trip to Oaxaca, and more.
 If any of the information slips out of date, please let me know.

 When to go

-• Best time of year: Oaxaca is a popular destination throughout the year, with November to February considered the high season for overseas visitors.
-Bear in mind that during the dry season (November to April/May), dirt roads become increasingly dusty as the months progress, streams can run dry, and temperatures soar, especially in the Oaxaca Valley and down by the coast.
-By March and April, it’s sizzling hot and the landscape becomes increasingly dull and brown, so I’d recommend heading for the mountains.
+- Best time of year: Oaxaca is a popular holiday destination throughout the year, with November to February considered the high season for overseas visitors.
+Bear in mind that during the dry season (November to May), dirt roads become increasingly dusty as the months progress, streams can run dry, and temperatures soar, especially in the Valles Centrales and down by the coast.
+By March and April, it’s sizzling hot and the landscape becomes increasingly dull and brown which makes it especially challenging for bike touring – I’d recommend avoiding those months or heading for the mountains.
 In contrast, the rainy season (mid-May to October) brings lush countryside and much more bearable midday riding temperatures, but expect heavy rain in the afternoon and nightly downpours.
-Waterproofs or a poncho are a must.
+Good waterproofs or a poncho are a must.
 Thankfully, rain in the mountains of Oaxaca is rarely an all-day affair, unless there’s a storm system lingering on the Pacific coast or the Gulf of Mexico, in which case it can be rainy and overcast for a few days.
 All things considered, mid-October through January are probably my favourite times to ride here, as the landscape is still green, the heaviest rains have passed, and the temperatures aren’t yet oppressive.
 Within these months, November is perhaps the sweet post, and allows you to tie in a bikepacking trip with experiencing Día de Muertos (Nov 1-2).
 If this idea tempts you, be sure to book accommodation in advance as it’s especially busy over the week surrounding these dates (see below for more details).

 What bike?